-Ron M. Walls is Executive Vice President and Chief Operating Officer at Brigham Health and the Neskey Family Professor of Emergency Medicine at Harvard Medical School.
+Ron M. Walls is Chief Operating Officer of Mass General Brigham and Neskey Family Professor of Emergency Medicine at Harvard Medical School.
 He was the original Editor-in-Chief of what is now the Walls Manual of Emergency Airway Management (5e), and is Senior Editor of Rosen’s Emergency Medicine: Concepts and Clinical Practice.
 He is a peer reviewer for The New England Journal of Medicine, the six emergency medicine journals in North America and Europe and the journal, Anesthesia.

-He was the principle investigator of NEAR (National Emergency Airway Registry), a multi-center, international emergency airway research project that has studied over 16,000 Emergency Department intubations in over 30 centers.
+He is founder of NEAR (National Emergency Airway Registry), a multi-center, international emergency airway research project that has produced over 25 original reports.
 Dr. Walls has over 180 scientific publications, including 19 textbooks.
 He has been an invited Visiting Professor at over 30 institutions.